Practical knowledge2025-07-01T12:04:29+02:00

 The practical driving test can be taken on the student's 17th birthday at the earliest

-What is a road test?
+What is a controlled driving test?

 Driving licence categories